citp/privacy-policy-historical/a/as/ast/asterisk.org.md

 Digium may share and disclose aggregated user statistics and demographic information in order to describe our services to prospective and existing partners, advertisers, or other third parties, and for other lawful purposes.
 This information is not linked to any personal information that can identify any individual person.
 Under confidentiality agreements, Digium may match user information with third-party data.
 Digium may disclose your personal information to business partners unless you directly inform us that you prefer we not do so.

+## Links to Third Party Sites

 The Website may contain links to third party sites.
 Access to any other Internet site linked to the Website is at the user's own risk and Digium is not responsible for the accuracy or reliability of any information, data, opinions, advice, statements, terms of use or privacy practices of such other sites unless it is also a Website owned or controlled by Digium.
 Digium provides these links merely as a convenience and the inclusion of such links does not imply an endorsement of the site or their entities, products or services.
 We encourage you to be aware when you leave our Website and to read the privacy statements of each and every site that collects personally identifiable information.
 This Privacy Policy applies solely to information collected by a Website on the domains owned and controlled by Digium.

+## Security

 Digium's Websites take precautions to protect our users' information.
 We use standard industry mechanisms to protect customer data from unauthorized access, for example, by using password protection and standard encryption methods.
 Transactions, access to transactional records, or access to account information occurs over a server that has safeguards such as secure server software (SSL) which encrypts information before transmission.
 You can confirm that pages are encrypted, and we urge you to do so before submitting or transmitting sensitive information, by viewing the lock icon on the bottom of most browsers.
-We also take measures off-line to protect your information that

-is known to Digium to be financial and business sensitive information to the same extent that we take measures to protect our own such information.
+We also take measures off-line to protect your information that is known to Digium to be financial and business sensitive information to the same extent that we take measures to protect our own such information.

 You may edit your account information and account profile at any time using your email address and password.
 Do not divulge your password to anyone.
 Digium will never ask you for your password in an unsolicited telephone call or in an unsolicited e-mail.
 Remember to sign out of your account and close your browser window when you have finished your work.
 This may help to protect against access by others to your personal and business information if you share a computer or are using a computer in a public place.